Balanced cross-Kerr coupling for superconducting qubit readout

 To further complicate matters, state-of-the-art dispersive readout often requires a Purcell filter to prevent the qubit from decaying through the readout channel~\cite{Reed2010,Jeffrey_purcell}.
 While effective, adding a Purcell filter increases the readout system's footprint, complicates calibration, and makes multiplexing more challenging.
 These challenges have spurred interest in intrinsically Purcell-protected qubits and readout methods as compact, scalable alternatives for next-generation quantum processors~\cite{dimon_Gambetta, Diniz_CrossKerr, Didier_longitudinal, Remy_cross_kerr, Pmon}.

-Here, we propose an approach to mediate a nonperturbative dispersive qubit-resonator interaction, enabling high-fidelity and fast measurement without the need for a Purcell filter.
+Here, we propose an approach to mediate a nonperturbative dispersive qubit-resonator interaction, enabling high-fidelity and fast measurement while suppressing the dominant channel contributing to Purcell decay.
 Even when accounting for reduced readout efficiency and finite qubit lifetime, our approach achieves an order-of-magnitude improvement over state-of-the-art readout systems with comparable hardware overhead.

 \lettersection{Theory of junction readout} In circuit QED, the dispersive interaction \( \sum_{i_t} \chi_{i_t} \ket{i_t}\bra{i_t}\hat{a}^\dagger \hat{a} \), with $\ket{i_t}$ a bare transmon state and $\hat a$ the resonator's annihilation operator, is usually realized by capacitively coupling a qubit and a resonator that are widely detuned in frequency~\cite{RMP}.
-Here, we seek an alternative circuit that mediates this interaction, with the interaction strength \(2\chi_z = \chi_{1_t} - \chi_{0_t}\) engineered to be nonperturbative (i.e.,~independent of the qubit-resonator detuning and not obtained after some Schrieffer-Wolff-type frame transformation).
+Here, we seek an alternative circuit that mediates this interaction, with the interaction strength \(2\chi_z = \chi_{1_t} - \chi_{0_t}\) engineered to be nonperturbative (i.e.,~independent of the resonator frequency and not arising from a Schrieffer-Wolff-type frame transformation, in contrast to what one would obtain in the presence of a transverse coupling).

 Alternative strategies for engineering a nonperturbative Kerr interaction have been explored~\cite{Didier_longitudinal, Diniz_CrossKerr, Remy_cross_kerr, Quarton_ye_2021, ye2024ultrafast, Pmon}.
-In contrast to these approaches, which often involve complex circuit designs, rely on special symmetries, or encode qubits in spatially delocalized modes, our proposed circuit, shown in \cref{fig:circuits}, offers a simpler solution with hardware overhead comparable to that of dispersive readout.
-In this circuit, the transmon (green) is coupled to a readout resonator (blue) through a Josephson junction in parallel with a capacitor whose role will be discussed below.
+In contrast to these approaches, which often involve complex circuit designs, rely on special symmetries, or encode qubits in spatially delocalized modes, our proposed circuits, shown in \cref{fig:circuits}, offer a simpler solution with hardware overhead comparable to that of dispersive readout.
+In the circuit \cref{fig:circuits} (a), the transmon (green) is coupled to a readout resonator (blue) through a Josephson junction in parallel with a capacitor whose role will be discussed below.
 The Hamiltonian of this circuit takes the form